0xAysh/0xAysh/README.md

 I'm a student in my junior year.

-I’m interested in Infra/Systems, backend systems, OSS, and building practical products.
+I’m interested in Infra/Systems, backend, OSS, and building practical products.

 ## Projects